Our Favorite NEI Events

 September

 Johnny Appleseed Festival is two-day family festival celebrating the life of John Chapman aka Johnny Appleseed.
-This event unofficially marks the start of fall, with seasonal crafts, antiques, 1800s period dress and demonstrations and delicious food.
+This event unofficially marks the start of fall, with seasonal crafts, antiques, 1800s period dress and demonstrations, and delicious food.
 It’s an event my family looks forward to every September, making sure to sample the essentials: chicken ‘n’ dumplings, caramel apples, root beer and apple dumplings (before they sell out).

 — Erin